edgepointlearning/edgepointlearning.com/src/collections/pages/stories/story.swca.md

 client: SWCA
 icon: /clients/swca.png

-headline: SWCA Rolls Out Standardized, Scalable New Hire Onboarding Program
+headline: SWCA rolls out standardized, scalable new hire onboarding program

 quote: EdgePoint’s consultative approach helped guide us in developing a training program that resulted in standardized training across all of our sites.